| Date |

 Younger

-rapid 7C Rise and doubling of accumulation rate in Greenland
+with rapid 7C Rise and doubling of accumulation rate in Greenland ice

 Most